RastogiTanya/NotesApp/README.md

 This gives you a sense of progress and achievement.
 If you feel a sense of achievement, it spurs you on and motivates you to keep moving forward.
+You can add, delete and search notes here.